 What is Addiction Science?

-Addiction science is the transdisciplinary scientific study of the nature, causes, consequences, prevention, and treatment of addiction-related problems.
-Addiction science bridges the gap between science, practice, and policy to educate and be educated by those impacted by addiction.
-It is unique because it is transdisciplinary, is multi-addiction focused and utilizes a broad application of the scientific evidence.
+Addiction science is the transdisciplinary scientific study of the nature, causes, consequences, prevention, and treatment of all types of addiction-related phenomena.
+Addiction science bridges the gap within and across areas of science, practice, policy, and real-world contexts.

 Transdisciplinary

-Addiction science is transdisciplinary.
-It aims to break down discipline-specific silos by recognizing that various approaches have merit.
+Transdisciplinary.
+Breaks down discipline-specific silos by recognizing that all approaches have merit.
 The goal of addiction science is to leverage all the available theory and data across fields to maximize the scientific understanding of addiction.

-Integrates information from psychology, sociology, anthropology, social work, human development and family science, public health, public policy, nursing, medicine, neuroscience, statistics, data science, and other professions into a transdisciplinary network to generate knowledge with greater depth and breadth.
+Integrative.
+Combines anthropology, data science, human development and family science, medicine, neuroscience, nursing, public health, public policy, psychology, social work, sociology, statistics, and other professions into a transdisciplinary network to generate knowledge with greater depth and breadth.

 Addiction science spans the study of all addictive behaviors, substance and nonsubstance, acknowledging both the common and unique elements across different manifestations of the disease.
 The multi-addiction approach is capable of accelerating scientific advances in several ways.